Master of Nursing (MN): Career Path

 Do I need to take the GRE or other standardized tests for an MN program?

-Some MN programs may require standardized tests such as the GRE, while others may not.
-It is best to check the specific requirements of the program you are interested in.
+Some MN programs may require standardized tests like the GRE, while others may not.
+It is best to check the specific program requirements you are interested in.

 Do I need to have clinical experience before applying for an MN program?

 Some MN programs may require clinical experience, while others do not.
-It's best to check the specific requirements of the program you are interested in.
+It's best to check the specific program requirements you are interested in.

 Will an MN degree qualify me to work as a nurse practitioner or in other advanced practice roles?